Toenails may seem insignificant, that is until you’ve had the misfortune of losing one.

 Will My Big Toenail Grow Back?

-In most cases, your big toenail will grow back.
-If it was healthy prior to being lost, it should return to its normal appearance once it regrows; however, it might take some time.
+Many people wonder if and how they can make their toenail grow back quickly.
+Even if your toenail falls off completely, in most cases, your big toenail will grow back.
+If it was healthy prior to being lost, it should return to its normal appearance once it regrows.

-If you have any concerns about the regrowth or health of your toenails, consider meeting with a Podiatrist in your area for an evaluation.
+If you have any concerns about the regrowth or health of your toenails, consider meeting with a podiatrist in your area for an evaluation.
+In certain cases, the podiatrist may recommend an artificial nail to protect the nail bed.

 Bottom Line on Toenail Growth

-Lost toenails can be paid.
-Toenails take 2-3 times longer to regrow compared to fingernails, however, taking a collagen supplement, consuming a nutrient-rich diet, and practicing good grooming and hygiene can help boost nail growth.
+Lost toenails can be painful.
+Toenails take 2-3 times longer to regrow compared to fingernails, however, by following good hygiene practices you can ensure your toenail properly grows back.
+Plus, taking a collagen supplement, consuming a nutrient-rich diet, and practicing good grooming can help boost nail growth.

-If you lose a toenail due to trauma, be sure to clean it and wrap it properly to avoid infection and it will likely grow back to its normal state in time.
+If you lose a toenail due to trauma, be sure to clean it in warm water it and wrap it properly to avoid infection and it will likely grow back to its normal state.